We've been featured in:

 It is important to receive a cancer diagnosis as soon as possible because, over time, the disease can spread to other parts of the body.
 This is called metastasis.
 Cancer Research UK explains that advanced oesophageal cancer can spread to the liver, lungs, and lymph nodes.
 In some cases, it could also spread to the brain.

 If a medical professional misdiagnoses you, this may lead to a delay in receiving the treatment you require.
-This could lead to you suffering harm, such as a worsened condition or an affected prognosis.
+This could lead to you suffering harm, such as a worsening of your condition or an altered prognosis.

-Examples of a how a misdiagnosis could occur include:
+Examples of how a misdiagnosis could occur include:

-• A hospital sends you the wrong test results meaning you receive the incorrect diagnosis.
+• A hospital receives the wrong test results, meaning you receive the incorrect diagnosis.

 Please speak with our team to discuss the possibility of starting a medical negligence claim for your oesophageal cancer misdiagnosis.